 Mount Snow may not have the expansive terrain of West Coast skiing but what it lacks in size it makes up for in convenience.
 With a seriously close location to NYC there aren’t many other resorts in the area that can compete.
 The mountain has plenty to offer all different types of skiers and riders, and are some of the best snowmakers in the world.
 A necessity when dealing with the mercurial East Coast weather.
 Plus the resort has a plethora of great dining and housing options which make your time off the hill excellent too.
-If you’re looking for a weekend getaway from NYC look no further.
+If you’re looking for a New York day trip look no further.

 Sourced Adventures many New York adventures with round-trip transportation included from Manhattan.
 Check out our NYC Snow Tubing and Brewery Bus and Mountain Creek Ski Bus from NYC.